Widge-5/Sinden_RPi_Emus/README.md

 # What can they do?
-Here are the features that each hacked emulator can provide:
+Here are the features that each hacked/unofficial emulator can provide:

 **lr-mame2010-StormedBubbles**
 - Some text here